victorrgez/terraform/README.md

 To Do:
+- [ ] What is a workspace --> Isolated set of resources.
+Each of them is a duplication of the whole project with different lifecycle.
+Same codebase is used for all workspaces.
+Variables + Data Sources + Resources + Outputs
 - [ ] How to create/choose workspace
-- [ ] What is exactly terraform module
+- [ ] What is exactly terraform module --> Like a Class in OoP.
+Bundle of resources which a series of settings that will not change whilst you can still tune them a bit.
 - [ ] Data sources
+- [ ] Define custom module and instantiate it in main.tf
+- [ ] Use terraform workspace in the name of the Resources

 Done: